Song Joong Ki Reveals Details About His Marriage Proposal To Song Hye Kyo

 Song Joong Ki Denies Rumors About Meeting Song Hye Kyo’s Mother To Formally Discuss Wedding

-[Featured Image by Ahn Young-joon/ AP Images]
+[Featured Image by Ahn Young-joon/AP Images]